date posted

 Minimalist classroom with black tables, wooden chairs, and white walls

 Skipping a site branding survey is like starting a renovation with a blindfold on — you're missing the critical data needed to make smart, creative decisions.
-Without accurate sizes or spatial awareness, signage can easily end up misaligned, too large, or awkwardly placed.
+Without accurate sizes or spatial awareness, signage can easily end up misaligned, too large, or awkwardly placed — one of the many reasons to rethink your office design approach.

 How a Site Survey Supports Better Office Branding Decisions?